mathetake/mathetake.github.io/index.md

 Hi, this is Takeshi Yoneda, a software engineer, CKAD, Gopher and Terraform-lover.
 Currently I am working as a SRE / devops engineer, although I started my career as a machine learning engineer and have experiences of publishing research papers in machine learning.
-My interests includes AWS, Kubernetes, Terraform(IaC), Observability, CI/CD, Developer Experience, Recommendation System, Search Engine, Golang, Rust, etc.
+My interests are AWS, Kubernetes, Terraform(IaC), Observability, CI/CD, Developer Experience, Recommendation System, Search Engine, Golang, Rust, etc.

 ## Information